CartoDB/carto-vl-training/training-v2/01-getting-started.md

 ___

 ## Getting Started
-*Take the next steps to set up a basic CARTO VL map & view it in your browser.*
+*In this section we're going to create a basic CARTO VL map.
+Take the next steps to set up a basemap and data layer, & view them in your browser.*

 *For more help check out our Developer Center's Getting Started documentation [here](https://carto.com/developers/carto-vl/guides/getting-started/).*

 ### Create a Basic HTML Template